Thoughts on Coil

 Minimal Mobile Support

 There is no extension for Android Firefox (although that is mostly Mozilla’s fault at this point) so the only option on mobile is the Puma Browser.
-However I don’t see any other compelling features reading its website and I’m not giving up syncing and extensions just to spend money.
+However, it doesn’t seem to have any other compelling features so I’m not giving up syncing and extensions just to spend money.
 I get that the mobile landscape isn’t very open to extensions but since mobile is now the predominant source of web traffic this is a serious issue with Coil.

 Feed - Newsletter - Private Feedback